fmalina/revisions-blocl/activism/collapse.md

 By **Jared Diamond**

-If environmentalists aren’t willing to engage with big businesses, which are among the most powerful forces in the modern world, it won’t be possible to solve the world’s environmental problems.
+If environmentalists aren't willing to engage with big businesses, which are among the most powerful forces in the modern world, it won't be possible to solve the world’s environmental problems.

 This book employs the comparative method to understand societal collapses to